 Chickamauga lake Tennessee fishing reports from TWRA creel clerks and the information is located at Huntfishbuddy

-Chickamauga Reservoir: Reservoir Conditions: Summer normal elevation: 682.0 feet.
+Reservoir Conditions: Summer normal elevation: 682.0 feet.
 Winter normal elevation: 676.0 feet.
-Current elevation: 682.2 feet.
-The water surface temperature is in the low 80’s.
+Current elevation at time of report: 681.34 feet.
+The water surface temperature is 69 degrees.

 Crappie: Good.
 Docks with depth in the sloughs or main lake can be located with crappie underneath.
 Open water brush piles located in 10 to 15 feet of water are target points.
 Jigs or minnows are good bait choices.